Stuycs-K/project03-final-10-jaffeolouiec/README.md

 ## Instructions:
 ### How does the user install/compile/run the program?
-Install via clone, then compile via make compile.
-Create an account using ./create_user.
+The user installs this bank program via cloning this repo.
+The user compiles via make compile.
+The user will then receive instructions on how to make a bank with make run, and user actions such as creating an account using ./user Create.

 ### How does the user interact with this program?
-./create_user creates a user.
+First, in another terminal, run ./bank to make a bank.
+Then, enter ./user ''
-./transaction makes a transaction.
+1. 'Create' makes a user.
+2. 'Transaction' lets you give money to another user.
+3. 'Deposit' lets you deposit money.
+4. 'Withdraw' lets you withdraw money.
+5. 'Info' gives you the information for one user.